The Civil War (book series): Companion series: Echoes of Glory

 Echoes of Glory was a proprietary three-volume box set released by Time-Life Books in 1991, and consisted of two profusely illustrated volumes detailing the arms and equipment of both respective armies whereas the third was a dito illustrated historical atlas of the war, re-using the maps the publisher had originally commissioned for the main series.
 Harris Andrews, by then promoted to series deputy editor, had in the above-mentioned interview indicated that the set was specifically intended as a main series companion.
 For the two arms and equipment volumes, Time-Life Books again hired professional photographers to scour museums and the collections of private collectors, to ensure they could include the best possible pictures of items they wanted to be featured in the books, just like they had already done for the main series.

-When first released in 1991, the three 9.6 × 11.0 in measuring volumes came in a blank, dark-brown faux leatherette hardboard slipcase which did not feature any text or imagery imprints, sent to costumers in a with Civil War imagery imprinted carton shipping box.
+When first released in 1991, the three 9.6 × 11.0 in measuring volumes came in a blank, dark-brown faux leatherette hardboard slipcase which did not feature any text or imagery imprints, sent to customers in a carton shipping box printed with Civil War imagery.
 Each of the 320-page volumes was likewise bound in dark-brown faux leatherette and imprinted in gold lettering, but with and additional square image glued on the front cover with its partial blue and grey cloth covering for the two equipment volumes.

 While the box set was served by practically the same team that had been responsible for the successful main series, Andrews also recalled how distraught he became when the box set did not do well in DTC sales initially.
 However, after the individual volumes of the set were selected to become among the very first for distribution experimentation through the regular book store retail channels alongside the publisher's hitherto traditional DTC-only channel (a business model that had started to slump for Time-Life Books around this time) as well, sales picked up dramatically, thereby becoming in Andrew's words "extremely successful in several different editions" and a sales triumph after all.